How to Evaluate a Business Before You Buy It

 The first number on the table sets the gravitational center of the entire deal.
 Every subsequent counter is anchored to it — even when buyers think they’re negotiating from a clean slate.

 The mistake sellers make is anchoring high without backup.
 A defensible anchor is built on Seller’s Discretionary Earnings (SDE) for Main Street businesses or Adjusted EBITDA for lower middle market deals, multiplied against current Indiana market multiples.
 For most Main Street businesses in Central Indiana, that’s 2.5x to 3.5x SDE.
 For service businesses with recurring revenue, we’re seeing 3.5x to 5x.
-A defensible asking price uses real market data; an undefensible one uses what the owner thinks they need to retire.
+A defensible asking price uses real market data; an indefensible one uses what the owner thinks they need to retire.

 If you anchor with documentation, the buyer’s first counter usually comes in higher than they would have offered cold — even if they push back on the number.
 If you anchor without documentation, the buyer assumes you’re flexible by 20% and starts there.